 ✓ Texture to a sharp delineation (0.007″).

-✓ Cleaning coating overspray off turbine blades without affecting part integrity (pictured above).
+✓ Remove coating overspray off turbine blades without affecting part integrity (pictured above).

 Enhance the adhesion characteristics for bonding or modify surfaces for cosmetic reasons.